evildmp/BrachioGraph/docs/reference/brachiograph.rst

 All the classes, including this base class, can be instantiated *without any arguments* and will work for testing.

-For testing with turtle graphics, you will need to use one one of the sublasses.
+For testing with turtle graphics, you will need to use one of the subclasses.

 ..  automethod:: Plotter.__init__

-    :param bool virtual:
+    :param virtual:
         A virtual plotter will run in software only, and doesn't expect any attached hardware.
 This allows work and development on a machine other than a Raspberry Pi, and to run automated tests.
-    :param bool turtle:
+    :param turtle:
         Produces a graphical representation of the plotter and its behaviour using Python turtle graphics, as well as or instead of a physical plotter.
-    :param float or None turtle_coarseness:
+    :param turtle_coarseness:
         For use with ``turtle``; a factor, in degrees, to represent the resolution of the servos by rounding values.
 Defaults to 1˚ if not specified.
-    :param list or tuple bounds:
+    :param bounds:
         Four numbers, indicating the area that the plotter should treat as its available area for drawing in.
 The numbers represent, in order the left, top, right and bottom boundaries.
 Defaults to usable values in the default subclass definitions.